amix/vimrc/sources_non_forked/lightline.vim/README.md

 Once you understand how to configure and how it will be displayed in the statusline, you can also tell how to integrate with your favorite plugins.

 Let's start to configure the appearance.
-The statusline is composed by multiple components.
+The statusline is composed of multiple components.
 It shows the current mode, filename, modified status on the left, and file format, encoding, filetype and cursor positions on the right.
 So in order to add something in the statusline, you firstly create a new component and specify the place.